viamrobotics/docs/docs/tutorials/projects/tipsy.md

 Now that you have all your components wired, configured, and tested, you can assemble your robot.

-Add four 3’ long T-slotted framing rails along the corners of the Scuttle Rover base to make it a tall structure.
+Add four 3’ long T-slotted framing rails along the corners of the SCUTTLE Rover base to make it a tall structure.
 Then add two 12 inches long T-slotted framing rails in the middle of the structure at the height that you want to hold the box.
 Secure them using T-slotted framing structural brackets.

 Next, add the wired Raspberry Pi, motor driver, and 12V battery to the base.

-You can use the 3D-printed holders that come with the assembled Scuttle base for the Raspberry Pi and the motor driver.
+You can use the 3D-printed holders that come with the assembled SCUTTLE base for the Raspberry Pi and the motor driver.
-You can also print holders based on Scuttle designs from [grabcad](https://grabcad.com/library?page=1&time=all_time&sort=recent&query=scuttle).
+You can also print holders based on SCUTTLE designs from [GrabCAD](https://grabcad.com/library?page=1&time=all_time&sort=recent&query=scuttle).

-Secure the 12V battery to the bottom using velcro tape or other tape, and secure the sides using T-slotted brackets.
+Secure the 12V battery to the bottom using hook-and-loop tape or other tape, and secure the sides using T-slotted brackets.

 {{<imgproc src="/tutorials/tipsy/assembly-rails-velcro.jpg" resize="500x" declaredimensions=true alt="velcro tape on T-slotted rails secured from the sides." class="aligncenter">}}

-Secure the buck converter with velcro tape, double-sided tape, or a 3D printed holder.
+Secure the buck converter with hook-and-loop tape, double-sided tape, or a 3D printed holder.

 {{<imgproc src="/tutorials/tipsy/assembly-driver.jpg" resize="500x" declaredimensions=true alt="motor driver secured to the robot base with 3D printed attachment and wired to the Raspberry Pi." class="aligncenter">}}

-Use velcro or something else to secure the USB camera to the box that holds the drinks so it faces the front, towards any people who may interact with the robot.
+Use hook-and-loop fasteners or something else to secure the USB camera to the box that holds the drinks so it faces the front, towards any people who may interact with the robot.

 For ultrasonic sensors to fit the framing, we recommend 3D printing enclosures.
 This step is optional but makes the project look more aesthetically pleasing and ensures that the sensors don’t fall out as your robot moves around.